 Done.
 The gradient is gone.

 Extension Panels, like plugins, may add extra features to Photoshop.
-Or, they can also make easier to use existent features and, like actions, to automate steps.
+Or they can make existing features easier to reach and, like actions, automate steps.

 Panels usually pack a greater number of functionalities than action packs and plugins.